pymupdf/PyMuPDF/docs/font.rst

       :arg float fontsize: the fontsize.

       :rtype: float

       :returns: the length of the string when stored in the PDF.
 Internally :meth:`glyph_advance` is used on a by-character level.
 If the font does not have a character, it will automatically be looked up in a fallback font.

    .. attribute:: buffer

       *(New in v1.17.6)*

+      Copy of the binary font file content.

       :rtype: bytes
-      Copy of the binary font file content.

    .. attribute:: flags

-      :rtype: dict
       A dictionary with various font properties, each represented as bools.
 Example for Helvetica::

          >>> pprint(font.flags)